-Since its invention in 1902, the air conditioning unit has become a staple piece of equipment in businesses, institutions and homes around the world.
-Air conditioners come in many sizes and configurations, from large central chiller systems to small window units.
-But what do they have in common?
-Air conditioners all use refrigerants to transfer heat to the outdoors.
+The air conditioning unit is a staple piece of equipment in businesses, institutions, and homes around the world.
+From large central chiller systems to small window units, air conditioners come in many sizes and configurations.
+However, they all have something in common: they all use refrigerants to transfer heat to the outdoors.

-In the early days of air conditioning, the options for refrigerants were ammonia, methyl chloride and Sulphur dioxide.
-Methly chloride and Sulphur dioxide are both toxic and were replaced with chlorofluorocarbons (CFCs) in the 1920’s.
-We used these for decades before discovering the drawbacks.
+In the early days of air conditioning, refrigerant options included ammonia, methyl chloride and sulphur dioxide.
+Methyl chloride and sulphur dioxide are toxic; chlorofluorocarbons (CFCs) replaced them in the 1920s.
+Sulphur dioxide and methyl chloride were used for decades before discovering the drawbacks.

-In the 1970’s, scientists discovered that the ozone layer had been experiencing an overall reduction in concentration by about 4% per decade and a severe annual springtime depletion over the polar regions.
-In the 1985, the British Antarctic Survey thought that their instrumentation was faulty because the levels of ozone had dropped so dramatically.
-The main cause of this depletion was traced back to the rampant use of man-made substances containing chlorofluorocarbons (CFCs), which were released into the atmosphere from aerosols and refrigerants.
+In the 1970s, scientists discovered that the ozone layer had been experiencing an overall reduction in concentration by about 4% per decade.
+In 1985, the British Antarctic Survey thought their instrumentation was faulty because of how dramatically the ozone levels had dropped.
+The main cause of the depletion was traced back to the rampant use of man-made substances containing CFCs that had been released into the atmosphere from aerosols and refrigerants.
 CFCs break down in sunlight to release chlorine and bromine, which destroy ozone molecules.
-The Polar Regions are more susceptible to ozone depletion because of the formation of “polar stratospheric clouds” caused by cold temperatures in these regions.
-These clouds provide the ideal conditions for the chemical reactions that break down ozone molecules.
-Hence their ozone levels drop to lower levels than the rest of the globe, creating “holes”.

-On September 1987, the Montreal Protocol treaty was introduced to outline the phasing out of ozone-depleting refrigerants.
+In September 1987, the Montreal Protocol was introduced to outline the phasing-out of ozone-depleting refrigerants.
 This treaty defined the timeline for introducing alternatives that would not affect the ozone layer.
 A total of 197 states signed it, making it the most successful international treaty to date.

-Since then, we have moved away from refrigerants containing ozone depleting substances and, more recently, refrigerants that contribute to global warming.
+Since the treaty was introduced, refrigerants that contain ozone-depleting substances and, more recently, refrigerants that contribute to global warming are much less popular.

-Many older residential air conditioners used a refrigerant called chlorodifluoromethane (R-22), which has a high ozone depleting potential (ODP) and global warming potential (GWP).
-Multiple alternatives are available but R-410A has high GWP, so other alternatives may become more common in the future.
+Many older residential air conditioners used a refrigerant called chlorodifluoromethane (R-22).
+R-22 has a high ozone depleting potential (ODP) and high global warming potential (GWP).
+R-410A, a chlorine-free refrigerant, also has a high GWP, so other alternatives may become more common in the future.

-If you still have a unit using refrigerants that are destructive to the ozone layer, give us a call to talk about a system upgrade.
+If you still have a unit using refrigerants that are destructive to the ozone layer, get in touch with Applewood today.
+We can help you with a system upgrade!